-Referrals for a different, unrelated condition to the original referral (excluding urgent referrals, suspected cancer referrals and other agreed exclusions) must be referred back to the GP to support patient choice.
-Consultant-to-Consultant referrals should only be made if they meet the exception criteria agreed by Commissioners in the 'Central, South and North Manchester CCG's Consultant to Consultant Framework V4.0 (Jan 2016).
+Referral for a different, unrelated condition to the original referral (excluding urgent referrals, suspected cancer referrals and other agreed exclusions) must be referred back to the GP to support patient choice.
+Consultant-to-Consultant referrals should only be made if they meet the exception criteria:

-- Clinical urgency;
+- clinical urgency;

-- Suspected Cancer;
+- suspected cancer;

-- Diagnostic investigation as part of the original referral;
+- diagnostic investigation as part of the original referral;

-- Sub-specialty referrals;
+- sub-specialty referrals;

-- As a result of an acute GP referral;
+- as a result of an acute GP referral;

-- Pre-op assessment unless the patient requires optimisation of a long term condition which could be undertaken in Primary Care;
+- pre-op assessment unless the patient requires optimisation of a long-term condition which could be undertaken in Primary Care;

-- Pregnancy related;
+- pregnancy related;

-- Military Veterans;
+- military veterans;

-- Adult or Child Safeguarding concerns;
+- adult or child safeguarding concerns;

-- Immunosuppressed patients.
+- immunosuppressed patients.

-The 18 week clock starts from the date of clinic or date the decision was made and all attempts MUST therefore be made to ensure referrals are made in a timely manner and not delayed by administrative processes.
-To comply with referral to appointment targets, the Appointments Office must receive the referral within 3 working days.
+The 18-week clock starts from the date of clinic or date the decision was made and all attempts MUST therefore be made to ensure referrals are made in a timely manner and not delayed by administrative processes.